guanshi1688/longview-archive/docs/essays/english/framework/core-terms-eng.md

 It involves conversion, distribution, valuation, cost-bearing, reintegration, and temporal stability.

+When the object of absorption is a failed individual, household, firm, or locality, absorptive capacity also appears as the ability to bear failure costs while preserving basic life, participation, and re-entry.

 **Key sentence**

 > Productive capacity asks what a system can generate.
 Absorptive capacity asks what the system can sustainably carry.

+---

+### Responsibility Embedding

+**Definition**

+Responsibility embedding is the institutional mechanism through which individuals, households, firms, and localities remain continuously incorporated into chains of debt, taxation, employment, household reproduction, public order, and systemic responsibility.

+The exit or failure of one node does not eliminate responsibility.
+It transfers responsibility elsewhere in the system.

+**Core meaning**

+Responsibility embedding does not refer merely to social connectedness.

+It describes how responsibility is continuously organized and retained within the system when a subject exits, fails, or loses function.

+**Key sentence**

+> Absorption is the system’s upward assumption of the consequences of node failure.
+Responsibility embedding is the system’s downward organization of continuous obligation.

+---

+### Responsibility-Bearing Node

+**Definition**

+A responsibility-bearing node is an individual, household, firm, or locality continuously embedded in overlapping productive, familial, financial, local, and public chains of responsibility.

+**Core meaning**

+A responsibility-bearing node is not simply a member of society.

+Its defining feature is that the termination of one relationship does not necessarily terminate the responsibility attached to it.
+Responsibility may continue through households, localities, other organizations, or higher levels of the system.

+**Key sentence**

+> A responsibility-bearing node may leave one relationship without causing responsibility to disappear from the system.

+---

+### Bounded Responsibility

+**Definition**

+Bounded responsibility means that an obligation can be confined to a specific relationship and brought to an institutional endpoint through fulfillment, settlement, bankruptcy, or lawful termination.

+**Core meaning**

+Bounded responsibility does not eliminate responsibility.

+It prevents one failure from occupying the entirety of a subject’s future and preserves the subject’s capacity to re-enter productive, consumptive, and social life after an old relationship ends.

+**Key sentence**

+> The boundary of responsibility does not abolish responsibility.
+It prevents responsibility from becoming total.

+---

+### The “Atomized Individual”

+**Definition**

+The “atomized individual” does not refer to a person literally detached from family, society, law, or public institutions.

+It refers to a relatively independent institutional subject whose responsibilities can be bounded, whose previous relations can terminate, and who can re-enter social and economic life through new contractual relations.

+**Core meaning**

+The “atomized individual” is an institutional presumption, not a moral description of real persons.

+Its distinction from a responsibility-bearing node lies not in whether social relations exist, but in whether responsibility can terminate and the subject can re-enter new relations.

+**Key sentence**

+> The “atomized individual” is not a person without relations, but a subject able to terminate old relations and enter new ones.

+---

+### Systemic Reformatting

+**Definition**

+Systemic reformatting is the historical process through which property, debt, status, fiscal, demographic, and political relations lose continuity after an old production system can no longer reproduce itself, forcing a new order to reconstruct the productive base.

+**Core meaning**

+Systemic reformatting is not a normal policy instrument or a desirable form of correction.

+It describes a hard reset after systemic failure, not ordinary reform, localized adjustment, or gradual institutional repair.

+**Key sentence**

+> Systemic reformatting does not repair the old system.
+It reconstructs the productive base after the old relations have failed at scale.

 ---